TheBlackOutsider/alx-system_engineering-devops/0x02-shell_redirections/README.md

-8-cwd_state : writes the output of a command into a file 9-duplicate_last_line : duplicate the last line of iacta file 10-no_more_js : deletes all .js files present in the current directory and subfolders
+8-cwd_state : writes the output of a command into a file 9-duplicate_last_line : duplicate the last line of iacta file 10-no_more_js : deletes all .js files present in the current directory and subfolders 11-directories : count the number of directories and subfolders